NotEvenEthan/School-Project-Website/README.md

-# School-Project-Websites
+# School-Project-Website
-Websites I have made for my high school assignments.
+A website I have made for my high school assignment.